liqianqi/liqianqi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

 ### my information
 - 🔭 I’m currently working on RoboMaster Horizon_Robot_Team of NCST.
 - 🌱 I’m currently learning SLAM, High-Performance Computing, ROS, Deep Learning, digital signal processing, MatLab and Computer Graphics and so on.
-- 😄 I love piano music, even though I can't play it.
+- ✨ I love piano music, even though I can't play it.
+I like skating.
 - ⚡ In the github, I'd like to communicate with other RMers and friends.
 - 📫 How to reach me: You can contact me through QQ:2041671738 or WeChat:15076188535.
-- ✨ I like